gbyeon/2DBP/README.md

 Instances are available in the `instances` folder.
 A problem instance should provide two files with the same file name and different extensions---`mps` and `aux`; This is in accordance with a Bilevel Optimization Problem Library and details on the file format can be found [here.](https://coral.ise.lehigh.edu/data-sets/bilevel-instances/)

 ## Key Publications
 - Geunyeong Byeon and Pascal Van Hentenryck.
-[Benders Subproblem Decomposition for Bilevel Problems with Convex Follower.](https://arxiv.org/pdf/1801.03520) *Arxiv*, 2019
+[Benders Subproblem Decomposition for Bilevel Problems with Convex Follower.](https://arxiv.org/pdf/1801.03520) *INFORMS Journal on Computing*.
+To appear
 - Geunyeong Byeon and Pascal Van Hentenryck.
-[Unit Commitment with Gas Network Awareness" *IEEE Transactions on Power Systems*.](https://ieeexplore.ieee.org/abstract/document/8844828) 35.2 (2019): 1327-1339.
+[Unit Commitment with Gas Network Awareness.](https://ieeexplore.ieee.org/abstract/document/8844828) *IEEE Transactions on Power Systems*.
+35.2 (2019): 1327-1339.

 ## Acknowledgements
 This repository was initially developed as part of a work that was partly supported by an NSF CRISP Award (NSF-1638331).